Eurydia/practice-clean-programming-language/README.md

 # practice-concurrent-clean

-A small repository for archiving "Concurrent Clean System", "Clean System" or "Clean".
+A small repository for archiving "Clean" programming language.

-A functional programming language created by the researchers at Radboud University in 1987.
+It is functional programming language created by the researchers at Radboud University in 1987.

+This repository also contain the source code for "Cleanpedia" website.